asnar00/fnf/source/fnf/Hello.fnf.ts.md

     feature Hello extends Feature {

 And here's the function that does the work; we're returning a number just to show how the code looks.
+We're using the "named result" pattern for various reasons (mainly because it helps make code more composable).

-    def hello(name: string) : number {
+    on (r: number) = hello(name: string) {
         output(`hey what's up ${name}`);
-        return 42;
+        r = 42;
     }

 The `def` keyword means that we're defining a new function called `hello`; if there's already one defined with that name, we get an error.